Making a profit is at the center of trading, so it is important to understand how profit and loss are calculated in Coinrule fully.

 This view also allows you to quickly check the already closed trades and those still open on the market.

 Note: in some cases, the amount bought and sold may not match.
 That usually happens because the exchange charge the fee with the traded coin, so you have less to sell after.
 On top of that, there is a round lot to comply with.
 When the system rounds the trade amount to allow the trade to go through, you are left with a small residual amount in the wallet.

 If you need customised calculations for your analysis, you can also export the list of trades using the top right option.

 This is an example of what your Live account may look like on the Rules Dashboard.

-Total Growth equals the Net Profit divided by the value of all the wallets you have connected to Coinrule via API.
+Total Growth equals the Rules Profit divided by the value of all the wallets you have connected to Coinrule via API.

 In the example below, the Total Growth equals 15% because the total balance of the exchanges connected to Coinrule is around $81,00.